 Check out these three itineraries that stop in Cartagena:

-The Highlights of Colombia Discover two of Colombia’s iconic cities and natural beauty of the…
+Discover two of Colombia’s iconic cities and natural beauty of the coffee region.

-Journey Deep Into Colombia Savor culture, coffee, and nature on this two-week trip covering…
+Savor culture, coffee, and nature on this trip covering Colombia’s major cities, a beach break,…